Cracks in the Classroom: Our Geoforensic Investigation of a Failing South Texas School

 drains depositing directly on top of the sidewalk.

-To eliminate failures on your next building project, ensure that your Construction Manager or General Contractor has a QC (Quality Control) program and that they adhere to it.
+ensure that your Construction Manager or General Contractor has a QC (Quality Control) program and that they adhere to

-I wish you success on your project
+I wish you success on your project.

 mshettig@gmail.com